What is your current activity level?

 A weight plateau is when the number on the scale stays the same despite maintaining your eating and exercise plan.

-Registered dietitians are trained to give you evidence-based advice on weight management, as well as help you create healthy and sustainable habits that can address metabolism, hormonal, and energy issues that result from prolonged dieting or restriction.
+Registered dietitians are trained to give you evidence-based advice on weight management and help you create healthy and sustainable habits that can address metabolism, hormonal, and energy issues resulting from prolonged dieting or restriction.

 Your dietitian will examine your current eating, exercise, and stress management habits and help you find areas to adjust to heal your metabolism and increase your energy.